skycream/blog/docs/tutorial/README.md

 I write [Vue](https://vuejs.org/) and [Nuxt](https://nuxtjs.org/) tutorials.
 I do not start each tutorial from scratch, so I will show you how I set them up here.

 ::: warning
 You will find `src/main.js` and `nuxt.config.js` contain more code than you need.
 I highlight the relevant parts though.
-I place everything inside `vue-demo` and `nuxt-demo` because I do not want to take care lots of repositories.
+I place everything inside `vue-demo` and `nuxt-demo` so I do not have to take care a lot of repositories.
 :::

 ## Vue